Walt-Codes/Walt-Codes/README.md

 - 👋 Hi, I’m @Walt-Codes
-- 👀 I’m interested in ML, Machine architecture, CGI and Mathematics
+- 👀 I’m interested in ML, Machine architecture, computer graphics and Mathematics
-- 🌱 I’m currently learning as fast as possible.
 - 💞️ I’m looking to collaborate on a machine crocheting project.
 - 📫 How to reach me: dm me on linkedin